CracktheDom/aws-bootcamp-cruddur-2023/journal/week1.md

     ]
     return results
 ```
-- append the following code to `app.py` file
+- append the following code to the `app.py` file

 ```yml